emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 .. _Fetch the pull request branch: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally#modifying-an-inactive-pull-request-locally

-5. Rationale
+6. Rationale
 ------------

 This section explains why the procedure is like it is.
 It's intended for people who want to vary the procedure on the fly, or make permanent changes to it.
 In the latter case, update this section!

-5.1.
+[This section should argue the case in terms of section "`2.
+Purpose`_".
+RB 2023-01-14]

+6.1.
 Why not rebase or squash merge?
 ------------------------------------

 We would like to avoid rewriting history and the destruction of